jaimiles23/jobboard_visitor/README.md

 ### Re-visiting Organizations

-Looking for jobs is an enlightening process; it's likely thaht you will discover organizations that don't have a position available for you.
+Looking for jobs is an enlightening process; it's likely you will fall in love with an organization that don't have a position available for you.
 For instance, I am interested in monitoring & evaluation positions with USAID.
 This program can be used to systematically check USAID and other organizations for available career options.

 ## How to use